RuiFSP/mlops-zoomcamp-2025/README.md

   - Evidently AI for data drift detection
   - Dockerized monitoring stack

+- `06-best-practices/`
+  - Unit and integration testing with pytest
+  - CI/CD implementation with GitHub Actions
+  - AWS Lambda for serverless model deployment
+  - LocalStack for local AWS service testing
+  - Infrastructure as code with Terraform
+  - Makefile automation for development workflows
+  - Code quality with isort, black, and pylint

 ## Completed Assignments

 ### Module 1: Introduction to MLOps